ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 ![GitHub Image](/Azure/Assets/Q&As/Pipeline-Components-Question.png)

 You need to add the right components to the pipeline.
 Which of the following would go into Slot 1?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Train Model
 b.
 Split Model
 c.
 Score Model
 d.
 Split Data

 Answer: d.
 Split Data

 Overall explanation : Here we first need to split the data.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to build a machine learning pipeline to train, and a model based on Adult Census Income Binary classification data.
+Q-046: Your team needs to build a machine learning pipeline to train, and a model based on Adult Census Income Binary classification data.

 ![GitHub Image](/Azure/Assets/Q&As/Pipeline-Components.png)